openstack-k8s-operators/os-diff/README.md

       ovn-ofctrl-wait-before-clear: edpm_ovn_ofctrl_wait_before_clear
 ```

 Note that `ovs_external_ids`is a non-standard service.
-This service is not an Openstack services executed in a container, so the description and the behavior is different.
+This service is not an Openstack service executed in a container, so the description and the behavior is different.
 You can refer to the section bellow for the non-standard configuration.
 OVS is an example, but you can simply add whatever your want to check on all your nodes.